WaylonWalker/waylonwalker.com/pages/blog/kind-cluster.md

 ## Not Production

 If you are looking for a production ready cluster this is not it.
-I really like [k3s](https://k3s.io/).
-At the time that I chose k3s it was the most lightweight option that easily supported multinode clusters.
+I really like [k3s](https://k3s.io/){.hoverlink}.
+At the time that I chose k3s it was the most lightweight option that easily supported multi-node clusters.

 ## Starting a kind cluster